Traditional BS Degree in Nursing

 - Completion of General Psychology (PSY101) with a minimum grade of a C

-- All math, science, and psychology transfer courses must have been taken within the last 7 years.
+- Assure all math, psychology, basic science, and foundational science courses are taken within the last 7 years.

 Nursing Program Policies and Requirements